 But look at the difference between Hollywood.

-You just laid out that laundry list of goofy award shows that nobody cares about except these Hollywood Truman show jokers that are living in this like fictitious world.
+You just laid out that laundry list of goofy award shows that nobody cares about except these Hollywood Truman show jokers that are living in this fictitious world.

-Oh, and it's uh oh, I want to thank my mother, I want to thank my father.
+Oh, and it's, oh, I want to thank my mother.

-I want to thank and by the way, Donald Trump sucks, Donald Trump sucked, and then that's the whole thing.
+I want to thank, and by the way, Donald Trump sucks.

 All right, let me go to the other big story of the week here.

-Then we get the unredacted Grassley memo, and we've learned an awful lot, not the least of which is the bulk of the Pfizer warrant came from the bought and paid for Hillary Clinton uh Russian propaganda dossier, and they totally misled the Pfizer court in this to spy on an opposition party candidate in an election year and then an incoming president.
+We've learned an awful lot, not the least of which is the bulk of the FISA warrant came from the bought and paid for Hillary Clinton Russian propaganda dossier, and they totally misled the FISA court in this to spy on an opposition party candidate in an election year and then an incoming president.

-I think with all of these revelations and the fact the Uranium One story has moved this week with the informant who was there the entire time and knew everything that that Vladimir Putin and his thugs were trying to do in the country to get a foothold in the uranium industry.
+I think with all of these revelations and the fact Uranium One story has moved this week with the informant who was there the entire time and knew everything that Vladimir Putin and his thugs were trying to do in the country to get a foothold in the uranium industry.

-You know, Sean, when when I look at these the all these different memos that are coming out now about uh about this one particular report that was uh written about what was going on.
+You know, Sean, when I look at all these different memos that are coming out now about this one particular report that was written about what was going on, here's one thing that I want you and the American people, again, I know Dan and I, we come from the same type of background.

 We see this.